noi-techpark/odh-docs/source/includes/involved.rst

       +++++

-      This service is suitable for :ref:`Data Consumers
-      <data-consumer-def>`, App developers, and companies interested
-      in development built on top of the |odh|\.
+      This service is suitable for Data Consumers, App developers, and companies interested in development built on top of the |odh|\.

 Besides the tasks that you find below, you can also help the Open Data Hub project grow and improve by reporting bugs or asking for new